-Parties or get togethers are again times when we tend to eat a lot.
-Generally it is distractive eating that I explained above.
+Parties or get-togethers are again times when we tend to eat a lot.
+Generally, it is distractive eating that I explained above.
 Some of us even skip our lunch/ earlier meals cause we need to have a heavy meal later.
 It SO does not work this way.

 What you should do: Always pre-plan your portions in your mind while at a party and stick to them.
 Eat slowly and consistently, and you’ll do fine.
 Do remember that one-off overeating or cheating on food (once in 15 days is fine), but don’t let it be a regular affair.

 If still want to overeat, do it consciously, what I mean is, say you are craving to eat an ice cream, go ahead eat it, but eat it without guilt and relish it, so as to satisfy your cravings fully.
-This is what I told that girl (the one I mentioned in the beginning) as well, if you have eaten more, you have not committed a crime, forget it and continue with your normal eat right meal plan.
+This is what I told that girl (the one I mentioned in the beginning) as well if you have eaten more, you have not committed a crime, forget it and continue with your normal eat right meal plan.

 Some corrective actions you can take to abstain from future binge eating episodes

 - Don’t keep the food you binge on in the house.
 If you feel like binging, go and buy it.
 9 out of 10 times you won’t do it.
 Read how you can Organize your kitchen for Weight Loss

 - Start with drinking water, when you feel hungry, mostly it is thirst and not hunger.

 - Always question yourself what and when you are untimely eating: Do I need to eat this?
 Can I go without not eating this?
-Can I wait to eat this till my next meal time?
+Can I wait to eat this until my next meal time?